 "It was very much like giving a little kid a video game joystick for the first time," Kuckenbaker said.
 With access to one of the La Jolla Institute of Immunology's microscopes over the course of three extended visits to the lab, he began to understand the magnitude of the information stored in each cell in the human body.

 Kuckenbaker's project includes a video installation, but strikingly, he also printed out all of the data included in a single chromosome, one of the smallest: chromosome 22.
 "It took five days to print," he said.

 Each page is a combination of base pairs represented by the letters GCAT in sequences for 10,000 pages, or 5,000 sheets of paper.
 That's just for one chromosome.
 Each cell contains a whopping 46 of these chromosomes including the copies, and the human body contains trillions of cells.
 For Kuckenbacker, creating a tangible work of art from these quantifiable but astronomic facts is a way of understanding — and relating — something unfathomable.

 The pages are bound into a book that, when set on the floor, reaches about knee height.
 For Kuckenbaker, it shows the "extraordinary efficiency in nature."

 To round out the show, SDAI invited 10 more local artists to show pieces.
 These artists all routinely create work that deals with technology, climate, global health or other scientifically relevant themes, including Yasmine Kasem, and Los Angeles-based Young Joon Kwak, who created a bright pink twisted neon sculpture for the exhibition.

-The exhibition opens Saturday, Feb.
-8 with an opening reception, and runs through May 3 at SDAI in Balboa Park.
+The exhibition, which opened Saturday, Feb.
+8 with an opening reception, runs through May 3 at SDAI in Balboa Park.
 Admission is free to San Diego Art Institute for the entirety of 2020.

 Correction: An earlier version of this story incorrectly identified base pairs.
 The story has been updated to reflect the change.